kubernetes-sigs/kubespray/docs/equinix-metal.md

 ```

 Details about the cluster, such as the name, as well as the authentication tokens and project ID
-for Packet need to be defined.
-To find these values see [Packet API Integration](https://support.packet.com/kb/articles/api-integrations)
+for Equinix Metal need to be defined.
+To find these values see [Equinix Metal API Accounts](https://metal.equinix.com/developers/docs/accounts/).

 ```bash
 vi cluster.tfvars